 What Is Personal Injury Protection Insurance?

 New Jersey is a no-fault state.
 This makes personal injury protection (PIP) insurance mandatory for all drivers.
 After an auto accident, injured drivers will seek compensation from their own PIP insurance coverage – regardless of fault for the collision.
-PIP is the insurance that covers a driver’s damages in a first-party claim.
+Personal injury protection, also known as “no-fault” insurance is what covers a driver’s damages in a first-party claim.
 Learning more about personal injury protection insurance can help you successfully navigate the claims process after a collision in New Jersey.

 What Does PIP Insurance Cover?